edom71/FFXI-Character-Widget-for-Wordpress/README.md

 * Changed README to a markdown format for Github and started work on adding the changelog from when the repository was created on Github.
 * Fixed formatting in README.md
 * Fixed more formatting in README.md and added to changelog.
+* Working on some list formating to handle my nested lists.

 1270357200: